cram-connect/cram-connect.github.io/index.md

 * [User Guide](#user-guide)
 * [Development Team](#meet-the-development-team)

-## Description
+## Overview
-*The problem:* Students typically limit themselves to only studying consistent locations when there are hundreds of available study spots all over campus.
-Sinclair or Hamilton library are the “go-to” study spots, but both can get busy throughout the week and especially during finals week.
-There are many spots available to students that are not utilized because students are not aware of it.

-*The solution:* A website that will allow students to post and rate study spots throughout the UH Manoa campus and the surrounding areas so that other students become aware of possible study spots.
+Cram connect a website that will allow students to post and rate study spots throughout the UH Manoa campus and the surrounding areas so that other students become aware of possible study spots.
 The entry for each location will list hours, capabilities, capacity of the location, and accessibility to different types of students.
 In addition, there is a “real-time” feature, where students can login and provide time-stamped notifications about the current state of the study space.
 This can inform other students about whether the space is noisy, or crowded, or even quiet and empty.

 ## Goals
 To provide a intuitive user interface that can provide an efficient system to allow students to discover and rate study spots in and around the UH Manoa campus.